IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 ##### Can I connect my project to a GitHub repository?

 Yes.
-When you create a project, select the option for GitHub and enter your GitHub repository.
+When you create a project, select the option for GitHub and select your GitHub repository from the list.

 In DevOps Services, you can track and plan the work you'll store in your GitHub repository.
 For instructions to configure GitHub to update your work items when you push changes, see [Linking work items in Bluemix DevOps Services to commits in GitHub](https://hub.jazz.net/docs/reference/githubhooks/).